nate-strauser/meteor-cookbook/d3/README.md

 ### Base D3 Intergation Pattern

 We will use the [bar chart example](d3-example/client/bar/) to talk about the basic pattern used to integrate D3 into a Meteor application.
-This pattern was used for all examples.
+This same basic pattern was used for all common chart examples and should be extendable to any D3 visualization within a Meteor application.

-Define an empty SVG element in template markup
+We start by defining an empty SVG element in template markup

 ```
 <svg id="barChart"></svg>